DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-5-induction-tutor-materials.md

 ### What is effective feedback (5 minutes)

-Ask, what is effective f/eedback?
+Ask: "what is effective feedback?"

 Answers might include: